Florida Sandbars

 Lake Boca, Boca Raton, FL

 Gather at Lake Boca and party!
-Lake Boca is different from other Florida sandbars in that it is near a very built-up area and is surrounded by private homes, condos, and restaurants, yet the water is clear and very blue.
+Lake Boca is different from other Florida sandbars in that it is near a very built-up area, surrounded by private homes, condos, and restaurants, yet the water is clear and very blue.
 A popular hangout, Lake Boca is famous for the Boca Bash, which takes place each spring.

 Silver Glen Springs, Marion, FL

 Silver Glen Springs is situated inside the Ocala National Forest and is up the St. Johns River.
-This sandbar is unusual because it is freshwater, not saltwater, and remains a steady 72 degrees throughout the year.
+This sandbar is unusual because it is freshwater, not saltwater, and remains at a steady 72 degrees year-round.
 It has a head spring that is very popular for swimming, where boats are not allowed.
 The area is also known for its marine grasses and manatees that have made the springs their home.

 Three Rooker Island, Clearwater, FL

-Three Rooker Island is a relatively new sandbar, as it has only emerged from the waters in the past decade from sand that has eroded from other areas.
-Indeed, the island often changes size and shape with the shifting of the tides.
-Situated off the coast of northern Pinellas, the north part of the island is home to a bird sanctuary, so pets are not allowed on the island.
+Three Rooker Island is a relatively new sandbar that emerged from the waters in the past decade and is formed from sand eroded from other areas.
+Indeed, the island often changes in size and shape with the shifting tides.
+Situated off the coast of northern Pinellas, the northern part of the island is home to a bird sanctuary, so pets are not allowed there.
 The water here is as blue as the Caribbean, and the sand is amazingly soft and white.

 Titusville’s Spoiler Islands, Titusville, FL

-Titusville is probably best known as the Kennedy Space Center host, although most think rockets launch from neighboring Cocoa Beach.
+Titusville is probably best known as the host of the Kennedy Space Center, although most think rockets launch from neighboring Cocoa Beach.
 Sometimes referred to as Space City, USA” and “Miracle City” – nicknames the city earned as the community’s population, economy, and tourism grew in the 1950s due to Cape Canaveral’s growth and later the Kennedy Space Center.

-However, Titusville is also home to some of the most fantastic spoiler islands with sandbars!
+However, Titusville is also home to some of the most fantastic spoil islands with sandbars!
 There’s no public transportation to reach these gems!

 Fort Pierce Sandbar, FL